Understanding the postpartum girdle benefits is important for new moms when deciding whether or not to use one in their postpartum recovery.

 Finding the right postpartum girdle can be tricky, but there are a few things you can look for when trying to make your decision:

-- Buy a postpartum girdle somewhere with a great return policy.
+- Return Policy: Buy a postpartum girdle somewhere with a great return policy.
 Trying something on in the store does not do the garment justice.
 You need to be able to really move around in the girdle, handle your baby, breastfeed, pump, sit, walk, etc. I found one of the garments I tried seemed perfect… Until I actually started moving.

 3-In-1 Postpartum Girdles